Nine to the Universe: Recording

 Nine to the Universe is the third posthumous compilation Hendrix release produced by Alan Douglas.
 The tracks were recorded between March and August 1969 at the Record Plant and The Hit Factory in New York City.
 Unlike his previous efforts, Douglas mostly retained the original backing tracks and musicians.
 However, he came up with the titles, since Hendrix did not give names to these jams.
 One instrumental was titled "Young/Hendrix", after organist Larry Young and another "Jimi/Jimmy Jam", after guitarist Jim McCarty.

 Bassist Dave Holland commented: "I'm not quite sure why I was called, but I was real happy to do it.
 It was a lot of fun and very informal.
 Nothing was really planned ...
 It was real loose, and Jimi seemed as if he was putting it together as he went".
 McCarty added: "None of that stuff was ever intended to be released ...
 To me it was embarrassing.
 I'm sure that Jimi would have said, 'You're out of your fucking mind!' and never let it happen.
-It was all about people trying to make a buck out off of Jimi Hendrix."
+It was all about people trying to make a buck off of Jimi Hendrix."